QuentinRa/intellij-ocaml/README.md

 | ✅ Send a statement to the console                               |
 | ❌ Send the whole line, if we are selecting a part, with preview |

-This is a console allowing the use of the ocaml interpreter in an easier way.
-For instance, arrow up/down are now properly handled.
+This is a console allowing the use of the ocaml interpreter more easily.
+For instance, arrows up/down are now properly handled.
 You also got a history of your commands.

 | Code highlighting                                |
 |--------------------------------------------------|